-The digital core of the TPS65983 also interprets and uses information provided by the analog-to-digital converter ADC (see the ADC section), is configurable to read the status of general purpose inputs and trigger events accordingly, and controls general outputs which are configurable as push-pull or open-drain types with integrated pull-up or pull-down resistors and can operate tied to a 1.8 V or 3.3 V rail.
-The TPS65983 is an I2C slave to be controlled by a host processor (see the PC Slave Interface section), an SPI master to write to and read from an external flash memory (see the SPI Master Interface section), and is programmed by a single-wire debugger (SWD) connection (see the Single-Wire Debugger Interface section).
+The digital core of the TPS65983B also interprets and uses information provided by the analog-to-digital converter ADC (see the ADC section), is configurable to read the status of general purpose inputs and trigger events accordingly, and controls general outputs which are configurable as push-pull or open-drain types with integrated pullup or pulldown resistors and can operate tied to a 1.8 V or 3.3-V rail.
+The TPS65983B is an I^2C slave to be controlled by a host processor (see the I^2C Slave Interface section), a SPI master to write to and read from an external flash memory (see the I^2C Master Interface section), and is programmed by a single-wire debugger (SWD) connection (see the I^2C Debugger Interface section).

-The TPS65983 also integrates a thermal shutdown mechanism (see Thermal Shutdown section) and runs off of accurate clocks provided by the integrated oscillators (see the Oscillators section).
+The TPS65983B also integrates a thermal shutdown mechanism (see Thermal Shutdown section) and runs off of accurate clocks provided by the integrated oscillators (see the Oscillators section).